Light-C-O/wedding_invites-ca1/README.md

 ### Week 3
 - **Monday - 13th Oct:**
     - Had a few errors with the tailwind config.
 Had to clear the artisan view then the artisan config, then npm run dev on the terminal.
+    - What npm run dev in this situation, it is only used fron fronted assets like CSS(_in this case, Tailwind_), Javascript and Images.
+It compiles these assets for development.
+So, if you change anything in app.css or and js file (_like tailwind.config.js_) then run the npm run dev - it compiles file and when you refresh the browers, you'll see the updates made.
     - Started the edit section.
 I had to figure out the how to make the edit and update function in the VenueController.
 It was similar to the create and store, there wwere a few tweaks here and there with the help of chatGPT.
     - In the venue-form.blade, I changed the <x-primary-button> because for some reason the former layout didn't work, instead of using the short form of the if statement (?? : ) , I decided on the full @if statement.
 I also added a cancel button to redirect to the index.blade, both on the edit and the create.
     - Completed the edit.blade, mostly a copy and paste of the the creat.blade.